-Before you road trip with kids, let’s talk about the size of Australia….
+Before you road trip around Western Australia, let’s talk about its size.

 To put size into perspective, the WHOLE of Europe can fit into Australia with space left over.
-WA alone, could accomodate Texas, Japan, the UK and NZ and still have space to accomodate most of Portugal.
+Western Australia alone, could accommodate Texas, Japan, the UK and NZ and still have space to accommodate most of Portugal.
 Now, that’s big!

 Please excuse my watermarks all over these photos.
 I originally wrote this blog for a different photography site many years ago and have foolishly lost the originals.

-Here’s how to road trip Western Australia with kids!
+Here’s how to road trip around Western Australia with kids!

-Surrounded by ocean to the north, west and south it is unsurprising that WA has 12,889km of beautiful coast line.
-Stretching from the Northern Territory’s border near Wyndham right down to the Eucla National park and the border with South Australia, most of this coast line is unexplored and access virtually impossible in parts.
+Surrounded by the ocean to the north, west and south it is unsurprising that WA has 12,889km of beautiful coastline.
+Stretching from the Northern Territory’s border near Wyndham right down to the Eucla National park and the border with South Australia, most of this coastline is unexplored and access virtually impossible in parts.
 It is therefore of no surprise that this blog post will be full of beaches, sand and sunsets.
 So, if you don’t like any of those, this post is probably not for you.
 I will try to vary it up a bit but really, WA is all about those beautiful waves and sunsets.

 I went as far north as Denham (Monkey Mia), 9 hours north-west of Perth and 5 hours south-east of Perth, down to Albany.
 It is hard to imagine a country so vast and different, so I hope this post will show you what a treat you’re in for.

-Road Trip Perth and its Surrounds With Children
+Road Trip Around Western Australia: Perth and its Surrounds

 Western Australia’s capital city is Perth, where approximately 1.9m people live.
-It was founded in 1829 by Europeans, however before colonisation the area had been inhabited by the Noongar people for over 40,000 years.
+It was founded in 1829 by Europeans, however, before colonisation the area had been inhabited by the Noongar people for over 40,000 years.
 The Aborigines of Western Australia are thought to be the oldest civilisation in the world with some people finding artefacts from nearly 80,000 years ago.

 This map shows the majority of Perth’s suburbs that I mention in this section.